 Q. As a family we are a bit on the “heavy side”.
 Our doctor has suggested I investigate ketosis.
-We understand the weight loss benefits of ketosis but also love sweet things ( icecream, cake , chocolate biscuits).
-Our diet is based on bread, rice, pasta and potatoe.
-Can we get into ketosis and lose weight with our current diet
+We understand the weight loss benefits of ketosis but also love sweet things (ice cream, cake , chocolate biscuits).
+Our diet is based on bread, rice, pasta and potato.
+Can we get into ketosis and lose weight with our current diet?

 Numerous good scientific studies have now shown that providing your sugar and starch (The bad carbs) are low, eating saturated fats and oils does not increase your risk of heart disease.

-Because older doctors, dieticians and nutritional therapists have trained during the years that this bad advice was considered correct, some of them are not up to date.
+Because older doctors, dietitians and nutritional therapists have trained during the years that this bad advice was considered correct, some of them are not up to date.

-A. Yes.
+Yes.
 This is the only way of definitely telling that your are getting the health benefits of ketosis.
-Blood ketone levels are most accurate than urine or breath ketones.
-You should aim for values between 1 and 3.
+Blood ketone levels are more accurate than measuring urine or breath ketones.
+You should aim for values between 1.0 and 3.0

 Yes.
 The first 2 weeks you are likely to experience cravings for sugar and very sweet fruit when you go low carb.
-Have a supply of macadamia nuts (or almonds or peanuts cheaper but not as good) with you so you can eat when you feel a craving coming on
+Have a supply of macadamia nuts or almonds with you so you can eat when you feel a craving coming on

-A. The human brain can function effectively on both glucose and ketones.
+The human brain can function effectively on both glucose and ketones.
 This is an evolutionary adaptation.
 There was not always enough food (carbs) so humans that could do well burning their own body fat and producing ketones were given a survival advantage.
-In fact ketones maybe a better fuel than glucose.
+In fact ketones maybe a better fuel than glucose for the brain.
 This is why the majority of people report clarity of thought on a Ketogenic diet.

 No carbs are not essential.
 Glucose is required for our red blood cells, but we can actually produce glucose from protein through a process called “gluconeogenesis”.

-Q. Fish, shellfish and organ Meat (Liver, kidney etc.) are excellent sources of essential amino acids that the body needs through diet.
+Meat, fish, shellfish and organ meat (liver, kidney etc.) are excellent sources of essential amino acids that the body will get through diet.